MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 #### The qnamaker:build parameters

-- `in`: The directory, including sub-directories, that will be searched for .qna files.
+- `--in`: The directory, including sub-directories, that will be searched for .qna files.
-- `out`: The directory to save output files to.
+- `--out`: The directory to save output files to.
-- `log`: A Boolean value that determines if a log is created during this process.
-- `botName`: The name of your bot.
+- `--botName`: The name of your bot.
 This will be used to generate the name of the QnA Maker KB, this is explained in more detail in the [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][qna-maker-knowledge-bases-created] article.
-- `subscriptionKey`: The same subscription key that is in your [initialization file][create-your-qna-maker-initialization-file].
+- `--subscriptionKey`: The same subscription key that is in your [initialization file][create-your-qna-maker-initialization-file].

 For information on additional parameters, see [bf qnamaker:build][bf-qnamakerbuild] in the BF CLI qnamaker readme.